What Is Big Data? Definition, Uses, & How It Works Explained

 • Tools for Data Ingestion:

-• Apache Kafka: A distributed event streaming platform that allows for real-time data ingestion and processing, ideal for IoT data, log data, and other streaming data.
+• Apache Kafka: A distributed streaming platform for real-time data pipelines.

 Batch vs Real-Time Data Processing